leereilly/games/README.md

 * [Space Station 13](https://github.com/tgstation/tgstation) Multi-player round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station.
 * [The Legend of Zelda: Mystery of Solarus DX](https://github.com/christopho/zsdx) - sequel to The Legend of Zelda: A Link to the Past released on the SNES, written in lua and created with the [Solarus](https://github.com/christopho/solarus) engine
 * [Valyria Tear](https://github.com/Bertram25/ValyriaTear) - Single-player medieval-fantasy 2D J-RPG.
+* [WorldGrower](https://github.com/WorldGrower/WorldGrower) - WorldGrower is a top-down rpg simulator focused on creating a detailed world, in which actions have consequences.

 ## Sandbox
 * [Blackvoxel](https://github.com/Blackvoxel/Blackvoxel) - Sandbox game based on a molecular voxel interaction engine.